 So, the remembering formula will be L-N-R. Remember this formula.
 This will help to solve many problems in the future.

-Let us have a look at the example tree to understand how inorder traversal works.
-In the below representation, we have a binary tree where the root node is A and it is then divided into left subtree and right subtree by its children nodes B and C.
+Let us have a look at the example tree to understand how in-order traversal works.
+In the representation, we have a binary tree where the root node is A, and it is then divided into the left subtree and right subtree by its children nodes B and C.

 D-B-E-A-F-C-G